I am in the market for a low cost property lawyer. Should I go for for a nationwide conveyancer as opposed to a family Sandiacre conveyancing lawyer?

-I'm buying a new build house in Sandiacre with a loan from Lloyds TSB Bank.
-The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
-The property agent suggested that I not inform my solicitor about the side-deal as it could put at risk my mortgage with the lender.
+I'm purchasing a new build house in Sandiacre with a loan from Godiva Mortgages Ltd. The builders would not move on the price so I negotiated £7000 of extras instead.
+The house builders rep advised me not to tell my solicitor about this side-deal as it could impact my loan with the lender.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.